ishdh/DDPG-RL/README.md

 For training:
 edit main.py> set ON_TRAIN = TRUE
 For testing:
-edit main.py: set ON_TRAIN = FALSE
+edit main.py> set ON_TRAIN = FALSE
+modules used: tensorflow, numpy, pyglet